-This course concentrates on critical skills, particularly those needed for intelligent, face-to-face interactions, for effective tactics to achieve cooperation and gain consensus.
+This course concentrates on critical communications skills, particularly those needed for intelligent, faceto-face interactions, for effective tactics to achieve cooperation and gain consensus.
 There is emphasis on various strategies used in negotiating, for both individuals and leaders.
-Both written and oral assignments are involved.
+Written and oral assignments are involved.
 (3 units)